Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Device_Power.md

 <p align="center">DC Motor Power Draw: (24 volts) * (10 amps) = 240 watts</p>

 The two stepper driver controllers have a voltage requirment of 24 volts with an amprage draw of 1.5 amps.
-This means the total power of draw of both controllers will be:
+This means the total power draw of both controllers will be:

 <p align="center">Single Controller Power Draw: (24 volts) * (1.5 amps) = 36 watts</p>

 <p align="center">Total Controller Power Draw: (36 watts) + (36 watts) = 72 watts</p>

-This places the maximum power of draw of the entire system at:
+This places the maximum power draw of the entire system at:

 <p align="center">Total Power draw of the Mechanical System: (240 watts) + (72 watts) = 312 watts</p>